spxbhuhb/adaptive/readme.md

 is the engine, Adaptive is the airplane.
 With it, I can go wherever I want—fast, focused and without getting lost in the jungle.

-Adaptive is a Consolidated Application Platform for Kotlin Multiplatform.
+Adaptive is a consolidated application platform for Kotlin Multiplatform.

 This is a personal project, built to support my own work and ideas around application development using Kotlin Multiplatform.
 It reflects my preferences, priorities and experiments